Ukraine war far from over as Russia renews strikes in Kyiv

 Stung by the loss of its Black Sea flagship and indignant over alleged Ukrainian aggression on Russian territory, Russia’s military command had warned of renewed missile strikes on Ukraine’s capital.
 Officials in Moscow said they were targeting military sites, a claim repeated — and refuted by witnesses — throughout 52 days of war.

-But the toll reaches much deeper.
+The toll reaches much deeper.
 Each day brings new discoveries of civilian victims of an invasion that has shattered European security.
-As Russia prepared for the anticipated offensive, a mother wept over her 15-year-old son’s body after rockets hit a residential area of Kharkiv, a city in the northeast.
+As Russia prepared for the anticipated offensive, a mother wept over her 15-year-old son’s body after rockets hit a residential area of Kharkiv, a city in northeast Ukraine.
 An infant and at least eight other people died, officials said.

 The mayor advised residents who fled the city earlier in the war not to return.